 Teaching Scheme Examination Scheme C Credits Allotted Lecture: 3 hours/week Internal Assessment: 40 MarksTESE: 60 MarksT heory: 03 Tutorial: 1 hour/week Т utorial:01 Practical: P ractical: Т 'otal: 04 Student should be a graduate and have the knowledge of basic conc y writings.
 Have some basic knowledge of caste system in India. ept and Course Objectives: Th is course aims to: 1.
-Give students a n understanding of caste system in Indian society. dents know some characteristics of Indian marginalized literature. critical understanding of Subaltern literature across the world. ts with the opportunity to develop their critical skills. completion of the course the students will be able to: nted with a relatively neglected section of Indian society. rajectory of caste system in India and its impact on socio-cultur al, political an literary sph n to undertake research and contribute in drafting inclusive polic discriminat ions. les to overcom comparative understanding of reading texts of other subaltern group os of the world.
-Hours 4.
-Develop a c comparative understanding of reading texts of other subaltern group Course Content os of the world.
-Hours Required 4.
-Develop a c Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary os of the world.
-Hours Required 10 4.
-Develop a c comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary • Understanding Caste: past and present; origin and os of the world.
-Hours Required 10 4.
-Develop a c Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations os of the world.
-Hours Required 10 4.
-Develop a c Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary os of the world.
-Hours Required 10 4.
-Develop a c Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations os of the world.
-Hours Required 10 4.
-Develop a c Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary Black Panthers Movement & Dalit Panthers Movement Regional Dalit Movements os of the world.
-Hours Required 10 4.
-Develop a c Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary Black Panthers Movement & Dalit Panthers Movement os of the world.
-Hours Required 10 Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary Black Panthers Movement & Dalit Panthers Movement Regional Dalit Movements os of the world.
-Hours Required 10 4.
-Develop a c Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary Black Panthers Movement & Dalit Panthers Movement Regional Dalit Movements Phule and Ambedkar os of the world.
+Give students a in understanding of caste system in Indian society. dents know some characteristics of Indian marginalized literature. critical understanding of Subaltern literature across the world. ts with the opportunity to develop their critical skills. completion of the course the students will be able to: 1.
+Get acquain nted with a relatively neglected section of Indian society. trajectory of caste system in India and its impact on socio-cultur al, political an literary sph 3.
+Equip them n to undertake research and contribute in drafting inclusive polic an to ottomoom discriminat ions. les to overcom discriminat comparative understanding of reading texts of other subaltern group os of the world. discriminat os of the world.
+Hours discriminat 4.
+Develop a d comparative understanding of reading texts of other subaltern group Course Content os of the world.
+Hours Required discriminat 4.
+Develop a d Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary os of the world.
+Hours Required 10 discriminat 4.
+Develop a d comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary • Understanding Caste: past and present; origin and os of the world.
+Hours Required 10 discriminat 4.
+Develop a d Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations os of the world.
+Hours Required 10 discriminat 4.
+Develop a d comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary • Understanding Caste: past and present; origin and os of the world.
+Hours Required 10 discriminat 4.
+Develop a d Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations os of the world.
+Hours Required 10 discriminat 4.
+Develop a d Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary os of the world.
+Hours Required 10 discriminat 4.
+Develop a d Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary Black Panthers Movement &amp; Dalit Panthers Movement os of the world.
+Hours Required 10 discriminat Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary Black Panthers Movement &amp; Dalit Panthers Movement Regional Dalit Movements os of the world.
+Hours Required 10 discriminat 4.
+Develop a d Comparative understanding of reading texts of other subaltern group Course Content Movement: Political and Literary Understanding Caste: past and present; origin and implementation; socio-cultural variations Reformers and Movements: Earlier and Contemporary Black Panthers Movement &amp; Dalit Panthers Movement Regional Dalit Movements Phule and Ambedkar os of the world.
 Hours Required 10